 The carrying amount of intangible assets is amortised on a straight-line basis.
-The amortisation of £0.505m charged to revenue in 2018/19 was charged to Central Support Services and then absorbed as an overhead across all the service headings in the Cost of Services.
-It is not possible to quantify exactly how much of the amortisation is attributable to each service heading.
+The amortisation of £483m charged to revenue in 2019/20 was charged to Central Support Services and then absorbed as an overhead across all the service headings in the Cost of Services.